mainwp/mainwp/readme.txt

 4. Add your first child site to the MainWP Dashboard - [Documentation](http://docs.mainwp.com/setting-up-your-mainwp/)
 5. Set your MainWP Settings - [Documentation](http://docs.mainwp.com/mainwp-settings-overview/)

+Note: MainWP is not tested on multisite installs, we have reports that most functions work but support will be limited.

 == Frequently Asked Questions ==
 = Do I need any other plugins for MainWP? =
 Yes you need to install the [MainWP Child Plugin](http://wordpress.org/plugins/mainwp-child/) on the sites you want to control with the Dashboard plugin.